LasneF/quobix.com/content/vacuum/rules/descriptions/operation-description.md

 date: 2022-06-26T15:58:17-04:00
 draft: false
 description: |
-  Validates operations have descriptions and that they meet a minimum number of words.
+  Validates operations or summaries have descriptions and that they meet a minimum number of words.
 severity: warn
 recommended: true
 ruleType: validation